NationalResearchCorporation/aws-swf-example/README.md

 The initial "main" entry to kick off the entire example is from the **RunThreeHeadsWorkflow** class.
 This class does the following...

  -  Registers the domain, workflow type and activity types with AWS.
-(This means not manual configuration in AWS is necessary)
+(This means manual configuration in AWS is not necessary)
  -  Starts the ActivityPoller to poll AWS for new activity tasks
  -  Starts the WorkPollers to poll AWS for new decision tasks
  -  Starts the workflow

-The workflow class **ThreeHeadsInARowWorkflow** is what handles are the decisions and schedules all the activities.
+The workflow class **ThreeHeadsInARowWorkflow** is what handles the decisions and schedules all the activities.
 This class is called from the WorkflowPoller ever time new decision tasks are available.
 This class does the following..

  - Loops over history events in the decision tasks to populate a **WorkflowState** object
  - Using the WorkflowState object decides what needs to be done next.